 Give a hoot.
 Don’t pollute.

-“Give a hoot, don’t pollute” is the longtime slogan of Woodsy Owl, the spokescreature for the USDA Forest Service.
-Woodsy has been urging environmental action since 1970.
+“Give a hoot, don’t pollute” is the longtime slogan of Woodsy Owl, the mascot for the US Forest Service since 1970.

 No, how about a Bloody Mary?